Looking for the best recovery food for runners? You’ve come to the right place.

-However, if you are in the thick of marathon or ultra training and have another workout coming right around the corner (in 8 hours or less), it is imperative to start refueling as early as possible.
+However, if you are in the thick of marathon or ultra training and have another workout coming right around the corner (in 8 hours or less), you must start refueling as early as possible.

 Believe it or not… carbs!
 Start consuming good, complex carbohydrates soon after your session finishes.

-Aim for a recovery snack or meal providing carbs equal to around one gram per kg body weight: e.g. 50 grams for a 50 kg (110 pound) female, 80 grams for an 80 kg (175 pound) male.
+Aim for a recovery snack or meal providing carbs equal to around one gram per kg body weight: e.g., 50 grams for a 50 kg (110 pounds) female, 80 grams for an 80 kg (175 pounds) male.

 If you adhere to more of a high-fat/low-carb diet, you can start with a little less than the above formula and see how you feel, and then work up or down from there.

-Similarly, if you do minimize carbs in your diet, time them so that the ones you do eat come right after your workout.
+Similarly, if you minimize carbs in your diet, time them so that the ones you eat come right after your workout.
 Your body will thank you!

 Now that we have all that info, let’s get cooking!
 Below is a list of our favorite foods for muscle recovery.
 Incorporate some or all of these into your meals and snacks into your running training plan, and get ready for your next good workout!